 The Vector is the most basic Data structure in R programming.
-R Vector can hold a collection of similar types of elements (type may be an integer, double, char, Boolean, etc.) If you type different data types in a single R vector, then all the elements will be converted to a single type.
+A Vector can hold a collection of similar types of elements (type may be an integer, double, char, Boolean, etc.) If you type different data types in a single R vector, then all the elements will be converted to a single type.

 Create a Vector in R

-In this example, we will create a vector in R of a single element.
-The following code snippet will show you the most basic way to create a Vector in R.
+Every variable will be internally converted to Vector.
+In this example, we will create a vector in R programming of a single element.
+The most basic way to create is.

-# Vector with 1 integer Element print(10L) # Vector with 1 String element print("Hello")
+# with 1 integer Element print(10L) # with 1 String element print("Hello")

 Create R Vector using Range

-In R programming, there is a special operator called Range or Colon, and this will help to create a vector.
+In this R programming, there is a special operator called Range or Colon, and this will help to create a vector.
 For example, i <- 1:10 means 1, 2, 3, 4, 5, 6, 7, 8, 9, 10

-# Vector with Range i <- 1:10 print(i) # Vector with Decimal Range j <- 1.5:5.5 print(j) # Vector with Decimal Range k <- 1.5:5.5 print(k) # Vector with Decimal Range n <- -10:-20 print(n) # Letter Vector with Range l <- LETTERS[1:6] print(l)
+# with Range i <- 1:10 print(i) # with Decimal Range j <- 1.5:5.5 print(j) # with Decimal Range k <- 1.5:5.5 print(k) # with Decimal Range n <- -10:-20 print(n) # Letter with Range l <- LETTERS[1:6] print(l)

 Create R Vector using Sequence (seq) Operator

-# Vector with Sequence a <- seq(from = 1, to = 10, by = 1) print(a) # Here, from =, to =, by = values are option so you can remove them too b <- seq(11, to = 15, by = 1) # Removing from print(b) c <- seq(15, 25, by = 3) # Removing both from, to print(c) d <- seq(2, 20, 2) # removing from, to, and by print(d)
+# with Sequence a <- seq(from = 1, to = 10, by = 1) print(a) # Here, from =, to =, by = values are option so you can remove them too b <- seq(11, to = 15, by = 1) # Removing from print(b) c <- seq(15, 25, by = 3) # Removing both from, to print(c) d <- seq(2, 20, 2) # removing from, to, and by print(d)

 a <- seq(from = 1, to = 10, by = 1)